XnonXte/OpenTrivia/README.md

 ## Credit

-- Web Dev Simplified for the tutorial
+- Web Dev Simplified for the tutorial.